 What is the Schengen Area?

 Today, the Schengen Area signifies, above all, freedom of movement within Europe.
-To ensure that this key goal is met, Schengen member countries:
+To ensure that this key goal is met, in normal conditions, Schengen member countries:

 - Don’t run border checks at their internal borders (i.e. borders between two Schengen states)